-So it was a time when many decisions had to be made about education.
-I think I made the right decision about the medical school.
 And the community colleges are doing a lot of good.
 I have a son who spent six years as a sergeant in combat engineers.
 He and his wife are back home now.
-He drives 120 miles round-trip twice a week to attend community college.
+He drives 120 miles roundtrip twice a week to attend community college.
 Another son is taking courses in Henderson.
-I have a daughter enrolled at UNLV but she started at CCCC.
+I have a daughter enrolled at the university but she started at CCCC.